 Dr. Ransom uses either Botox® Cosmetic or Dysport® to treat fine lines and furrows in the forehead, brow region, and around the eyes (crow’s feet or smile lines).
 In addition, these treatments may be effective for certain types of neck bands (platysma muscles).
 Please visit the photo gallery for an example, and call to schedule your appointment for a consultation or treatment today!

-Dr. Ransom sees patients from all over Bay Area for Botox injections, including Mill Valley/Marin County, Napa/Sonoma, San Raphael/Petaluma Hillsborough, San Mateo, Menlo Park, Orinda, Palo Alto, Piedmont, Walnut Creek, and the world.
+Dr. Ransom sees patients from all over Bay Area for Botox injections, including Mill Valley/Marin County, Napa/Sonoma, San Rafael/Petaluma Hillsborough, San Mateo, Menlo Park, Orinda, Palo Alto, Piedmont, Walnut Creek, and the world.

 Please note that all patients are different and individual healing times and results may vary.
 The statements regarding procedures and recovery made here are general rules.